owncloud/ios-sdk/doc/SYNC.md

 An overview of sync strategies for use by the ownCloud iOS SDK.

-This document only covers what happends at sync time.
+This document only covers what happens at sync time.
 Other UI interactions are outside the scope of this document.

 # Guiding principles
 1. Avoid loss of any data changed by the user - locally or remotely.